 Passports and visas

 Australians travelling to South Africa should be aware that significant changes have recently been made to some regulations governing immigration issues.
-This includes issues with overstaying visas, people wishing to work in or migrate to South Africa, or persons who wish to change their visa status.
+This includes issues with overstaying visas, people wishing to work in or migrate to South Africa, or persons who wish to change their visa status or extend their visa by travelling to a neighbouring country and attempting to return to South Africa.
 If you have any questions or concerns you should visit the South African Department of Home Affairs (DHA) website.

 To enter South Africa you are required to have a passport valid for no less than 30 days after the end of your intended stay, and at least two completely blank pages on which your entry permit can be endorsed.
 If your passport does not comply with this requirement you will either be prevented from boarding the aircraft at your point of departure, or risk deportation on arrival in South Africa.